ImpishDeathTech/IDT-BrainFuck/README.md

 ### Usage:

-Type 'bf' alone in the terminal to run interactive interpreter
+Type `bf` alone in the terminal to run interactive interpreter

-Type 'bf <file path>.bf' to run a brainfuck script
+Type `bf <file path>.bf` to run a brainfuck script

 Add switches to tell the interpreter what you want to do.